This Guy Makes Life-Size Child Dolls Wearing Lingerie

-We are the people of Japan, and China, South Korea and North Korea have been recognised as clear enemies.
+We are the people of Japan, and China, South Korea, and North Korea have been recognized as clear enemies.
 We cannot agree to deal with the enemy.
-Israel is not the enemy, however idolatry is a violation of the Jewish religion and we pay tribute to the religious beliefs of others.
+Israel is not the enemy, however idolatry is a violation of the Jewish religion, and we pay tribute to the religious beliefs of others.
 We do not want conflict with them.
 Also, safe transportation of the dolls cannot be secured in such a place.

 Do you think you might get into legal trouble if you sold a doll to a customer in Israel?

 I cannot predict this.
 It is important to respect their doctrine.

 How many dolls do you sell to people in the UK?

 I sell a small amount of dolls to the UK.
 I know that the laws in the UK regarding the usage of sex toys and dolls are a little different to the laws in Japan, so I think our UK buyers have more conservative uses for Trottla dolls.
 I treat my dolls like I would my own daughters and I agree with these ideas.
 Using the doll as a sex toy isn't really for our British buyers, or myself.